vinodbukya6/MFCC-Feature-Extraction-using-C-/README.md

 # MFCC-Feature-Extraction-using-C++

-MFCC feature extraction using c++ code.
-MFCC — Mel-Frequency Cepstral Coefficients
+MFCC — Mel-Frequency Cepstral Coefficients.
 This feature is one of the most important method to extract a feature of an audio signal and is used majorly whenever working on audio signals.

 Input: wav file (16kHz, mono channel) or directory of wav files.